-3.6 Product Instances
+3.7 Product Instances

-A minimum of one bathymetric survey will be conducted at each NEON lake and river site every five years.
+A minimum of one bathymetric survey will be conducted at each NEON lake and non-wadeable stream site every five years.
 Additional surveys will occur if an extreme event results in substantial physical change to the morphology or submerged habitat.
 Each sampling event will yield several post-processed data files for bathymetric and morphological data described in (Table 1).

-3.7 Data Relationships
+3.8 Data Relationships

-The basic spatial data included in the bathymetric and morphological data down load are described in (Table 1).
-Shapefiles of all NEON Aquatic Observation System sampling locations can be found in the Document Library: http://data.neonscience.org/documents.
+The basic spatial data that are part of the bathymetric and morphological data product are described in Table 1.
+Please see Section 3.8.1 Downloading Bathymetric and Morphology Data for information on accessing these data.
+Variables associated with the collected and published data are described in (Table 2).
+All NEON Aquatic Observation System sampling locations can be found in the respective Domain Aquatic Site Sampling Design (e.g, Aquatic Site Sampling Design - NEON Domain ##) in the NEON Document Library, Science Designs folder (http://data.neonscience.org/documents).